ForrayGabriel/ISOC731/README.md

 Here is our projet: Network formation games

-You can visualize it opening the .html file
+You can visualize it opening the Projet.html